 Medical Infrared imaging (thermography) is a physiologic study that can provide an accurate and reproducible high-resolution image of skin temperature.
 This image can be analyzed both qualitatively for thermovascular mapping and quantitatively for minute changes in skin heat emission.
 As with most physiologic studies, anatomic findings may not correlate and may not even be present.

 The Guidelines contained herein will focus solely upon infrared imaging for Dental – Oral and Systemic Health studies.

 Some of the common indications for performance of Dental-Oral and Systemic Health studies include:

-– Evaluation or follow-up of patients with known or suspected temporal – mandibular dysfunction and other occlusive disorders.
+- Evaluation or follow-up of patients with known or suspected temporal mandibular joint (TMJ) disease and/or dysfunction and other occlusive disorders.

 - Evaluation or follow-up of patients with known or suspected oral-facial pain and myofascial conditions of the head and neck.